Amourspirit/python-ooouno/docs/src/main/types/typedef.rst

         result = c1 + c2
         assert result == 240

-Typedef's in ``ooo`` are the same accross all namespaces and do not have any dynamic generation.
+Typedef's in ``ooo`` are the same across all namespaces and do not have any dynamic generation.

 .. code-block:: python